CESNET/exafs/README.md

 # ExaFS

-ExaFS brings new functionality to the environment of backbone computer network security.
-The tool allows fast but reliable networking hardware configuration by adding an extra layer for configuration rules creation, validation, and authorization.
-With this new layer, a larger group of network administrators can safely create new [BGP protocol](https://github.com/Exa-Networks/exabgp) rules to prevent DDoS and other forms of malicious cyber attacks.
+ExaFS brings new functionality to the environment of routing protocols configuration for backbone network hardware security.

+The tool extends network administrators toolset by adding an extra layer for configuration rules creation, validation, and authorization.
+With this new layer, a larger group of network administrators can safely create new
+ [BGP protocol](https://github.com/Exa-Networks/exabgp) rules to prevent DDoS and other forms of malicious cyber attacks.

 ExaFS is open source with MIT license.
 The system is regularly used at [CESNET](https://www.cesnet.cz/) - the Czech national e-infrastructure for science, research and education operator.